-Looking for a great left handed acoustic guitar?
+Looking for a great left-handed acoustic guitar?
 If you’re considering getting started with the instrument, it can be a frustrating and overwhelming experience.
 It may seem like all of the guitars out there are made for the right-handers of the world.

-Fortunately, the truth is that there are plenty of great options out there for the left handed guitar players too.
-Below you’ll discover the best left handed acoustic guitar for beginners.
+Fortunately, the truth is that there are plenty of great options out there for the left-handed guitar players too.
+Below you’ll discover the best left-handed acoustic guitar for beginners.

-Not only are all of the guitars on this list specifically made for the left-handers, each of the guitars below can also be found for under $500.
+Not only are all of the guitars on this list specifically made for the left-handers, but each of the guitars below can also be found for under $500.
 As a beginner guitar player, there’s really no need to break the bank in order to get started.

 There are some great options for you in this price range that’ll be sure to set you on the right path.
-So read on to discover the best left handed guitar for you.
+So read on to discover the best left-handed guitar for you.

-Best Left Handed Acoustic Guitars – Quick View
+Best Left-Handed Acoustic Guitars – Quick View

 Difference Between Right Handed and Left Handed Acoustic Guitars

-So how exactly does a left handed acoustic guitar differ from a right handed one?
+So how exactly does a left-handed acoustic guitar differ from a right-handed one?
 The truth is, the differences are very subtle.

 Guitar players usually strum and pick the guitar with their dominant hand and use their other hand to form chords and notes on the fretboard.
-If a left handed guitar player uses a right handed guitar, however, this hand usage will be reversed.
+If a left-handed guitar player uses a right-handed guitar, however, this hand usage will be reversed.

 Because of the way that typical guitars are set up, they will be using their left (dominant) hand on the fretboard and their right (non-dominant) hand for strumming.
 This is the opposite of what typical right handed guitar players do.

-Additionally, it may seem like you could just restring a guitar and turn it upside down in order to play it left handed.
+Additionally, it may seem like you could just restring a guitar and turn it upside down in order to play it left-handed.
 Unfortunately, it’s usually not that simple.